 Cruising Guide - Visiting Poole & Portland

-Our new virtual broker for Poole, Portland and the wider Dorset area will be Kevin MacDonald.
-With no ties to a physical office, Kevin will be fully mobile and is able to serve vendors and buyers wherever they are located in the Purbeck area.
-He will also be contactable 24/7, making communications easier for those who can’t contact an office location during our main operating hours.
+Our virtual broker for Poole, Portland and the wider Dorset area is Dean Overton.
+With no ties to a physical office, Dean is fully mobile and is able to serve vendors and buyers wherever they are located in the Purbeck area.
+He is contactable 24/7, making communications easier for those who can’t contact an office location during our main operating hours.

 Poole and Portland Cruising Guide